Team-campfire/campfire/API.md

         *  This endpoint goes to a view-only dashboard and loads the data  of the specified event.
     * GET /getEvents
         * This endpoint queries the database to get the events and load them into the Public Event Feed.
+  * GET /getEvent
+        * This endpoint queries the database to get the latest event and load it into the viewer dashboard based on entered event code.

 # POST requests